 Spoke with us at length, and with particular power explained the discernment of spirits, saying that certain demons observe our passions and often turn them to evil.
 Thus, my children, did he say to us that whoever wishes to cast out demons should first enslave the passions; for whatever passion a man conquers, such is the demon he will cast out.
-You must little by little enslave the passions in order to cast out the demons of these passions.273
+You must little by little enslave the passions.273